arnaud4d/documentation/docs/temp-netkit/netkit.md

 ## Office365Provider

-The `New Office365 provider` method returns an object which is an instance of the `Office365Provider` [class](https://developer.4d.com/docs/en/Concepts/classes.html).

 The `Office365Provider` class allows you to get information from Office365 applications, such as user information, after a valid token request (see [Oauth2Provider object](#new-auth2-provider)).

 ### **New Office365 provider**